Recently, Kevin Keller, the Gay teenage army brat's just gottenly married to a medical doctor.

 Run.
 Run far away and never look back.

-Later issues would have him engaging in driving lessons, which was no less therapeutic in comparision.
+Later issues would have him engaging in driving lessons, which was no less therapeutic in comparison.
 One such lesson had him driving an actual tank Mr. Howitzer drove over for a national celebration.

 Myself, I welcome the day when the sexual orientation of a comic character isn't a defining element.
 The real test of Kevin Keller's legacy will be when his stories are available in a digest without commentary, since that's where the typical reader is likely to read from their collection of Archie stories.